-- Nut & seed milks – As long as all the ingredients are compliant, or make your own!
+- Nut & seed milks – As long as all the ingredients are compatible, or make your own!

 - Sparkling water – Flavored sparkling waters or plain sparkling waters are both A-Okay.
-Also sparkling water with a small amount of fruit juice (like Spindrift) are allowed.
+Sparkling water with a small amount of fruit juice (like Spindrift) are also allowed.

-- Tea – Green, black, white, and herbal tea are all allowed – as long as they have no added sugar or other non-compliant ingredients.
+- Tea – Green, black, white, and herbal tea are all allowed – as long as they have no added sugar.

-- Pick some recipes that you’re excited to make – Spend some time pinning and bookmarking Whole30 recipes that sound really good, and that you’re excited to make.
-Enjoying your food matters.
+- Pick recipes that you’re excited to make – Spend some time on Pinterest finding Whole30 recipes that sound really good and that you’re excited to make.
+Enjoying food matters.
 It’s important.
-And it’s a huge piece of making sure that you’re successful on this journey.
-It also helps re-train your brain to crave more healthy nutrient dense foods.
+Making healthy food you love also helps re-train your brain to crave those nutrient dense foods.

-- Put in some prep work – Look through your pantry and refrigerator and toss things that are old or don’t align with the elimination program.
-If the items are shelf stable and you plan on adding them back into your diet eventually consider boxing them up and putting them out of sight for the duration of the program.
-Never underestimate the power of a clean and organized refrigerator + pantry to inspire you to spend time in the kitchen!
+- Put in prep work – Look through your kitchen and toss things that are old or don’t align with the program.
+Never underestimate the power of a clean and organized kitchen to inspire you to cook!

 - Plan self care – Choose some things to fill your cup that don’t involve food.
-Some ideas could be a bath, an uninterrupted hour to read, going for a walk, stretching, meditating, a little self-care routine that you cherish, or a date night with your partner.
+Some ideas could be: a bath, an uninterrupted hour to read, going for a walk, stretching, meditating, or a date night with your partner.

-- Stock up on healthy drinks – Having Whole30 compliant drinks around the house that you love is a great way to curb snack cravings when you’re not actually hungry (and probably just bored).
+- Fill your refrigerator with healthy drinks – Having Whole30 compliant drinks around the house that you love is a great way to curb snack cravings when you’re not actually hungry (and probably just bored).

-- Stock up on “emergency” snacks – Have a stash of “emergency” snacks on hand that you can eat when you can’t make a complaint meal for yourself.
-Stock your purse, backpack, car, office so you have something to munch on until you make it to your next meal.
-Thrive Market is a great place to stock up on items like these – Lara Bars, Rx Bars, Seaweed, and beef jerky are all great choices.
+- Stock up on Whole30 snacks – Have a stash of “emergency” snacks on hand for when you can’t make a Whole30 meal.
+Add some to your purse, backpack, car, and office so you always have something ready to tide you over until your next meal.
+Thrive Market is a great place to stock up on items like these – Lara Bars, Rx Bars, Seaweed, and beef jerky are all great options.

-If you’re looking for some inspiration, here’s some delicious Whole30 recipes to get you started!
+Want to start bookmarking some meal inspiration?
+Here’s some delicious Whole30 recipes to get you started!

 - Healthy Whole30 Chicken Pot Pie Soup